Frequently Asked Questions

 Q. Can I give a present to the child when I meet them?
 What is best to give?

 A. The children love to receive gifts from their sponsors.
 We suggest inexpensive and useful presents, but what to give depends on the age of the child and their needs at the time.
 Examples are: school supplies, good quality school satchels or treats for personal use such as hair slides and hair ties.
-All the required school supplies can be bought locally.
+All the required school supplies can be bought locally at a reasonable price.
 Art materials from overseas are a special gift for any of the children who love art and are good artists.

 Q. Can I communicate directly with the child I will be sponsoring?